bcgov/nr-forest-client/backend/docs/MAIL_FORMAT.md

 ### 100% Match when Searching

 When doing an auto-complete search for a client name, one thing that can happen is what we call **100% match**.
-This happens when both the name and the incorporation number matches with one entry already present inside the Oracle database.
+This happens when both the name and the registration number matches with one entry already present inside the Oracle database.
 When this happens, we will automatically email the user with some information regarding the existing entry.

 For that, we have a single entry with the following parameters: